Massapequa Takes Action Coalition > Resources > Underage Drinking: Alcohol and Teens Don't Mix > Alcohol and Health

 Alcohol and Health

-Almost 30% of Massapequa youth (grades 11/12) report binge drinking or having five or more drinks in a row one or more times within the past two weeks - adding considerable risk to their health and wellbeing.**
+Nearly 30% of Massapequa high school students (grades 11/12) report binge drinking, which is defined as consuming five or more drinks in a row on at least one occasion within the past two weeks.
+This behavior can increase risks to their health and well-being.

-According to the Centers for Disease Control, drinking before the age of 21 is strongly linked to death from alcohol poisoning, unintentional injuries, such as car crashes, falls, burns and drowning; suicide and violence, such as fighting and sexual assault; changes in brain development; school performance problems; alcohol dependence later in life and other risk behaviors such as smoking, drug misuse, and risky sexual behaviors.
+According to the Centers for Disease Control (CDC), drinking before the age of 21 is linked to a variety of potential risks, including alcohol poisoning, unintentional injuries, mental health challenges, and difficulties in school.
+It can also increase the likelihood of alcohol dependence later in life and may be associated with other risky behaviors, such as smoking, drug use, and unsafe sexual practices.

 Massapequa Youth (grades 11/12) report experiencing problems after drinking:*